Zheng-Xuan/Singapore-resale-flat-price-prediction/README.md

 **Flat type**

 6. The resale prices vary largely according to flat types as expected - **Flat type will be an important feature**
-7. Some flat types have fewer data points and may lead to poorer predictions (i.e. 1-room, 2-room and Multigeneration) - Consider removing these data points to improve robustness of prediction
+7. Some flat types have fewer data points and may lead to poorer predictions (i.e. 1-room, 2-room and Multigeneration)

 **Storey range**